MatinAminSabouri/IUT-Graph-Mining-Course/Proposal/Traffic Prediction/Traffic Prediction on the Road Network of Isfahan Province Using Graph-Based Spatiotemporal Models (T-GCN and GTN-GCN).md

 **Can graph-based spatiotemporal models such as T-GCN and the more recent GTN-GCN be effectively applied to low-resolution daily traffic data from Isfahan Province, and how do their performances compare with established results on high-frequency benchmarks like METR-LA?**

 Addressing this will not only deepen understanding of model transferability across resolutions and regions, but also provide practical insights into modeling Iranian road traffic.

+## Objectives

+**Objective 1:** Construct a road network graph for Isfahan Province using spatial adjacency and OpenStreetMap topology, integrating daily traffic station data into node features.

+**Objective 2:** Implement the T-GCN model to evaluate its capability in modeling spatiotemporal traffic patterns under coarse (daily) temporal resolution.

+**Objective 3:** Implement the GTN-GCN model as a modern comparator, examining whether learnable temporal kernels improve forecasting performance on Iranian traffic data.

+**Objective 4:** Evaluate both models using MAE, RMSE, and MAPE, and compare their results against published METR-LA benchmarks to quantify degradation due to temporal sparsity.

+**Objective 5:** Analyze the influence of traffic attributes (vehicle-class distribution, average speed, violation patterns) on prediction accuracy.

+## Related Work

+Early traffic forecasting studies primarily relied on statistical models such as ARIMA, which struggle to capture the nonlinear and spatially dependent nature of road networks.
+With the emergence of Graph Neural Networks (GNNs), several models—including GCN, STGCN, and DCRNN—introduced spatiotemporal learning frameworks capable of leveraging both road connectivity and temporal dependencies.

+Zhao et al. (2019) proposed T-GCN, which combines Graph Convolutional Networks with Gated Recurrent Units to jointly model spatial structure and temporal evolution.
+T-GCN demonstrated competitive performance on benchmark datasets such as METR-LA.

+More recently, Jinia et al. (2025) introduced GTN-GCN, which incorporates learnable temporal kernels to better capture long-range temporal correlations.
+This model has shown improved forecasting accuracy over classical architectures, highlighting the value of adaptive temporal filters.

+Most existing works rely on high-frequency datasets (e.g., 5-minute interval traffic sensors), leaving a gap in understanding how such models perform on low-resolution datasets such as those published on Iran’s national open data platform.
+This project addresses this gap by evaluating T-GCN and GTN-GCN on daily-resolution traffic data from Isfahan Province.

 ## **2\.
 Proposed Methodology**